mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

-title = "twenty years of attacks on rsa with examples" date = 2018-10-26 toc = true tags = ["crypto"] languages = ["python"]
+title = "twenty years of attacks on rsa with examples" date = 2018-10-26 toc = true tags = ["ctf", "crypto"] languages = ["python"] math = true
 +++

 There's [a great paper][1] I found by Dan Boneh from 1998 highlighting the weaknesses of the RSA cryptosystem.
 I found this paper to be a particularly enlightening read (and interestingly enough, it's been 20 years since that paper!), so here I'm going to reiterate some of the attacks described in the paper, but using examples with numbers in them. <!--more-->

-(Also please excuse the lack of proper formatting, I've yet to figure out how to get Gutenberg to accept Latex)

-That being said, I _am_ going to skip over the primer of how the RSA cryptosystem works, since there's already a great number of resources on how to do that.
+That being said, I _am_ going to skip over the primer of how the RSA cryptosystem works, since there's already a great number of resources on that.

 ## factoring large integers

 Obviously this is a pretty bruteforce-ish way to crack the cryptosystem, and probably won't work in time for you to see the result, but can still be considered an attack vector.
-This trick works by just factoring the modulus, N. With N, finding the private exponent d from the public exponent e is a piece of cake.
+This trick works by just factoring the modulus,
+$N$.
+With $N$, finding the private exponent $d$ from the public exponent $e$ is a piece of cake.

 Let's choose some small numbers to demonstrate this one (you can follow along in a Python REPL if you want):

 ```py
 >>> N = 881653369